 Compulsory liquidation does not mean you can leave all the company's debts behind and simply walk way without recrimination and or personal liability claims being made against you as director or shadow director.

-You will be summoned by the Insolvency Service, an executive agency of the Secretary of State for Business Innovation and Skills (BIS), to an interview.
+You will be summoned by the Insolvency Service, an executive agency of the Secretary of State for Business, Energy and Industrial Strategy, to an interview.
 These interviews are usually quite robust and investigative in nature.
 The individual conducting the interview is an experienced investigating examiner acting on behalf of the official receiver who is also an officer of the court.

 After considering the evidence gathered during their investigation the official receiver may decide prosecution against the company's directors is appropriate should the evidence in hand appear compelling.
 In such instance directors disqualification proceedings will commence and a court order sought for the directors' to be made personally and financially liable for the insolvent company's loss.